Iconic Arithmetic Vols I, II, III

 The Image is the cover of Iconic Arithmetic Volume I: The Design of Mathematics for Human Understanding, the book version of some of the content on this website.

-The first part of Iconic Arithmetic describes ensemble arithmetic, an iconic system based on tallies, the unary arithmetic in use since the dawn of civilization.
+The first half of Iconic Arithmetic describes ensemble arithmetic, an iconic system based on tallies, the unary arithmetic in use since the dawn of civilization.
 Hilbert considered this arithmetic to be so simple that it does not need any axioms.
 Add and multiply integers without cognitive effort!
+The second half of Volume I describes James algebra, an iconic system that expresses the rules and operations of arithmetic, including rational, real and imaginary numbers, using one concept (containment) and three simple axioms.
+Here is the text on the back cover of Volume I:

 Arithmetic evolves.